p-sira/ellip/paper/paper.md

 +======================================================+==============================================================================================================================================================================+
 | Computation using Carlson's duplication theorem [@carlson2025].                                                                                                                                                                     |
 +======================================================+==============================================================================================================================================================================+

+The compilation of Ellip is controlled by feature flags.
+The `no-std` flag enables Ellip to compile in no-std environments.
+The `unstable` flag exposes internal functions for advanced users, bypassing input validations at the cost of safety guarantees.
+Lastly, the `test_force_fail` is used for code coverage, where some conditions are unreachable as remnants of defensive programming.

 Table 4: Miscellaneous Functions Related to Elliptic Integrals of the Module `misc`